 To establish their prior knowledge the attendees on entering the room are given two Post-It notes.
 They are asked to put their aim of the session on one of the notes and place it under one of the five headings given in Annex B. The second POST-It is placed under one of the other three headings and provides a visual indicator of their attitude to Mindsets.

-Arrival time is spread over fifteen minutes so some maths activities are provided on each table for people to think about.
+Arrival time is spread over fifteen minutes, so some maths activities are provided on each table for people to think about.
 They are chosen to create discussion and thinking amongst the attendees.
 Examples of questions are given in Annex C.

 The main body of the presentation is in five parts